South Dakota and Wyoming Motorcycle Tour – Example 10-Day Tour

 Day 7 – Manitou Springs to Crested Butte

 Via Canon City and Royal Gorge Bridge (the highest bridge in America for 80 years) and Cottonwood Pass.
-As you pass beneath majestic giants, part of the Collegiate Peaks range, you will enter one of Colorado’s most aspen-laden valleys.
+As you pass beneath majestic giants, part of the Collegiate Peaks range, you will enter one of South Dakota and Wyoming’s most aspen-laden valleys.
 End the day in a mountain resort, Crested Butte.
-Located in Gunnison county, Crested Butte is known as “the last great Colorado ski town” and “a delightful hidden gem that offers a rare mix of beauty, history and culture”.
-It is also the Wildflower capital of Colorado.
+Located in Gunnison county, Crested Butte is known as “the last great South Dakota and Wyoming ski town” and “a delightful hidden gem that offers a rare mix of beauty, history and culture”.
+It is also the Wildflower capital of South Dakota and Wyoming.